sensoworks/docs/docs/edge-and-fog/fog-getting-started-guide.md

 {: .note }

 > **NOTE**: If you already have an MQTT server running somewhere else, you can just skip this step.
+The configuration assumes that the MQTT broker will respond to localhost and that the port is 1883.

 ```sh
 # Verify if the MQTT server is running